Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 3: Unreliable Interpretations

 Here, $\sigma$ is the logistic link function, $q$ is the degree of non-linearity, which is varied between zero (describing a linear relationship) and one (describing a model with a quadratic relationship), $\mathbf{y}$ is the outcome, and $\mathbf{x}_1$ and $\mathbf{x}_2$ are the two predictor variables.
-The choice of the factors (e.g., $0.388$) and intercepts (e.g., $-0.325$) are arbitrary, and derive from the classic NHANES I dataset \citep{Launer1994, Fang2000} from which the predictors and outcome are drawn.
-The relationship between the predictors and the outcome as $q$ is increased from zero to one is shown in the lowest plot of Figure \ref{fig:linprobs}.
+The choice of the factors (\textit{e.g.}, $0.388$) and intercepts (\textit{e.g.}, $-0.325$) are arbitrary, and derive from the classic NHANES I dataset \citep{Launer1994, Fang2000} from which the predictors and outcome are drawn.
+Multiple copies of the dataset are created with different levels of non-linearity between the predictors and the outcome (by increasing $q$ from zero to one).
+The contour plots in the lowest plot in Figure \ref{fig:linprobs} demonstrate how the relationships between the variables changes with increasing non-linearity.
+An irrelevant variable is then introduced into the dataset, which does not relate to the outcome (\textit{i.e.}, it is statistically independent).

 Two models were fit to these synthetic data: a linear logistic regressor, and a machine learning algorithm known as \textit{XGBoost} \citep{Chen2016b}.
-The upper plot in Figure \ref{fig:linprobs} shows how the logistic regressor's error increases as the non-linearity increases.
-In contrast, the XGBoost model's prediction error remains low.
-Notably, when $q$ is close to zero (i.e., the percent non-linearity is low), the linear model outperforms the XGBoost model, and has the potential to directly match the data generating process.
-The middle plot shows how the contribution of irrelevant features to the outcome changes as the non-linearity increases.
-For the XGBoost model, any irrelevant features are ignored regardless of the degree of non-linearity, and their weights remain at zero (which is in line with the true model).
-On the other hand, the linear model assigns weight (i.e., the coefficients of the model change) to irrelevant features as the non-linearity increases.
-This is highly problematic for explainability and interpretability - it results in irrelevant features being indicated to be of predictive importance even when they are not.
+XGBoost is a data-driven algorithm with a flexible/adaptive functional form.
+The upper plot in Figure \ref{fig:linprobs} shows how the logistic regressor's classification error (cross-entropy loss, or `log loss’) increases as the non-linearity increases.
+This is expected – the linear model is unable to model the non-linearities in the data.
+In contrast, the XGBoost model's error remains low, because it is able to adapt to the non-linearity.
+Notably, when $q$ is close to zero (\textit{i.e.}, the percent non-linearity is low), the linear model actually outperforms the XGBoost model, and has the potential to directly match the data generating process.